 Step 2: Note how the filter housing is secured.
 In most cases, two hands and some elbow grease are all that’s required to open it.
 Some manufacturers, however, use clamps, clips, screws, wing nuts, or a combination of these, in which case you’ll need an appropriate tool.

 Step 3: Open the top of the housing.
 Remove and discard the old air filter.
-Wipe any remaining debris from inside the housing with a shop rag.
+Wipe any remaining debris from inside the housing with a clean shop rag.

 Step 4: Note how the existing air filter is installed.
 Install the new engine air filter by placing it inside the housing with the rubber rim facing up.
 Ensure it’s seated properly and snugly inside the housing.